christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

 In general, maintaining strong consistency is achievable but expensive"

-TODO cite and compare with performance considerations of the raft dissertation https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf
+TODO cite and compare with performance considerations of the raft dissertation https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf p 140 ff

+TODO reference the throughput graph from raft chapter, phrase it as "expected throughput decline"

+TODO also compare against throughput chart from zookeeper paper https://www.usenix.org/legacy/event/atc10/tech/full_papers/Hunt.pdf and http://www.cs.cornell.edu/courses/cs6452/2012sp/papers/zab-ieee.pdf

 To evaluate this, the implementation is benchmarked against... as described in the following section.